-1 Year 3 Years \$133 \$415
+1 Year 3 Years 5 Years 10 Years \$115 \$374 \$653 \$1.448

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the fiscal year ended October 31, 2022, the Fund's and the predecessor mutual fund's portfolio turnover rate was 63% of the average value of its portfolio.
+During the fiscal year ended October 31, 2024, the Fund's portfolio turnover rate was 31% of the average value of its portfolio.